ShaneHutter/packmule/README.md

 	* -d,	downgrade package to previos version
 	* -f,	force
 	* -g,	package group
+	* -l,	specify a local repositories path
 	* -r,	reinstall
+	* -t,	target a repository that is not added to repos.d.
+The repository\
+		will be added to a partial repos.d, which specifies the select packages\
+		installed, allowing for the package to be included in updates.
+Only\
+		information on the select packages will be updated for the repos\
+		database
 	* -u,	update local db
 * -U,	Update
 	* -f,	force